 The committee elected as follows: Mr Smith, Mr Watson, Mr Shell, Mr James & Mr McGown all served for a second year.
-Ballots were cast for the remaining four players and were won by Mr James Whalley (55 votes), Mr T J Dowhurst (53 votes), Mr John Boe (47), Mr Dan Ashton (25).
+Ballots were cast for the remaining four members and were won by Mr James Whalley (55 votes), Mr T J Dowhurst (53 votes), Mr John Boe (47) and Mr Dan Ashton (25).
 8 other men were unsuccessful.

-The team was strengthened with new players including Jimmy Gee (Churchtown), Dobson( Everton) Wilson( Stanley) McClaren( Vale of Leven),Fecitt Barton and Chew (Blackburn Rovers).
-Fecitt had helped Rovers to win the F.A.
+The team was strengthened with new players, amongst them Herbie Fecitt, who had helped Rovers to win the F.A.
 Cup in 1885 and 1886.

 Travelling a arrangements were facilitated by the club committee reaching an agreement with the West Lancashire and Yorkshire Railway Company to obtain cheap rates for eight men coming from Blackburn.